hongchaodeng/catalog-example/README.md

         url: https://git.io/vPieo
   ```

-- `conditions/`: defining conditional checks before deploying this package.
+- `conditions/`: It defines conditional checks before deploying this package.
 For example, check if a CRD with specific version exist, if not then the deployment should fail.

   ```yaml
   # check-crd.yaml